ahmedsaad562000/OS_Schedular/ReadME.md

 <b>Schedular.log:</b> represents the full scenario of all states of any process (Started, Stopped, Resumed, Finished) at any time.

-<b>Memory.log:</b> represnts memory operations (Allocated and Deallocated) for all processess during the simulation.
+<b>Memory.log:</b> represnts memory operations (Allocated and Freed) for all processess during the simulation.